 When looking for the best option for your fur-baby, here are some things to keep in mind:

 The first thing to understand is the active ingredients in what you are purchasing.
 Are they at the levels that they should be?
 There has been much research on Glucosamine, Chondroitin Sulfate, Green Lipped Mussel.
 These ingredients have been proven in humans and dogs alike to combat the signs of arthritis.
 Check that product ingredients include things you can pronounce, are all-natural and hopefully with no artificial ingredients, flavoring or additives.

 This would be true when you select Glyde™ Mobility Chews.
 It is also one of the reasons Glyde is often recommended by veterinarians.
-Glyde’s formulation has natural ingredients to promote joint health and normal cartilage development.
+Glyde’s formulation has gluten-free, all-natural ingredients to promote joint health and normal cartilage development.
 They have proven levels of glucosamine and chondroitin and that help maintain normal joint function.
 Glyde’s formula also contains New Zealand Green Lipped Mussel, the only natural source of ETA, which is a potent Omega-3 fatty acid, that helps relieve joint stiffness and while maintaining youthful mobility.